XiyuanWu/Software_Development_Projects/README.md

-# Software Development Projects
+# Simple Projects

-This repository includes multiple software development projects.
+This repository includes multiple simple projects.

 ## Muti-Function Calculator

 This project allows users to calculate basic operations such as addition, subtraction, multiplication, division, exponentiation, and square root.
 It also computes area and volume for common shapes.

-## Inventory Management System

-An inventory management system for a grocery store.
+## Choose Your Adventure

 COMING SOON!